alexxmatei/programs/README.md

 # Programs
-Smaller programs and projects that aren't included in another repository
+Smaller programs and projects that aren't included in another repository.